The Pulps & Short Fiction

 - Becattini, Alberto.

-A 108 page 12" x 12" softbound magazine-book devoted to "Crimes 'n' Gals in the USA", featuring a pictorial history of women in crime fiction.
+A 108 page 12" x 12" softbound magazine/book devoted to "Crimes 'n' Gals in the USA", featuring a pictorial history of women in crime fiction.
 Sections devoted to newspaper comic strips, comic books, pulp magazines and paperbacks.
-The paperbacks section contains reproductions of around 170 American paperbacks covers, and features work by Robert McGinnis, Robert Maguire, Barye Phillips, Rudolph Belarski, Ronnie Lesser and Mitchell Hooks.
+The paperback section contains reproductions of around 170 American paperbacks covers, and features work by Robert McGinnis, Robert Maguire, Barye Phillips, Rudolph Belarski, Ronnie Lesser and Mitchell Hooks.

 - Cook, Michael L.,

-Monthly Murders: A Checklist and Chronological Listing of Fiction in the Digest-Size Mystery Magazines in the United States and England
+Monthly Murders: A Checklist and Chronological Listing of Fiction in the Digest-Size Mystery Magazines in the United States and England...
+Buy this book

 Greenwood Press, 1982.

 Long since folded into The Crime, Mystery, & Gangster Fiction Magazine Index, edited by Phil Stephensen-Payne, but this sturdy volume for years ranked as perhaps the quintessential work of reference for crime short fiction, listing alphabetically, each magazine title, accompanied by a brief publication history.
 It also included a section listing author and title list of every mystery and detective story contained in each issue, arranged chronologically with volume, issue number, original cover price, and magazine-title abbreviation provided.

 - Cook, Michael L. and Stephen T. Miller,

 Mystery, Detective, and Espionage Fiction: A Checklist of Fiction in U.S. Pulp Magazines, 1915-1974...
 Buy this book